Grand Prix motor racing: Pre-World War II years

 French cars continued to dominate (led by Bugatti, but also including Delage and Delahaye) until the late 1920s, when the Italians (Alfa Romeo and Maserati) began to beat the French cars regularly.
 At the time, the Germans engineered unique race vehicles as seen in the photo here with the Benz aerodynamic "teardrop" body introduced at the 1923 European Grand Prix at Monza by Karl Benz.

-In the 1930s, however, nationalism entered a new phase when the Nazis encouraged Mercedes and Auto Union to further the glory of the Reich.
+In the 1930s, however, nationalism entered a new phase when the Nazis encouraged Mercedes and Auto Union to participate for propaganda reasons.
 (The government did provide some money to the two manufacturers, but the extent of the aid into their hands was exaggerated in the media; government subsidies amounted to perhaps 10% or less of the costs of running the two racing teams.)
 The two German marques utterly dominated the period from 1935 to 1939, winning all but three of the official Championship Grands Prix races run in those years.
 The cars by this time were single-seaters (the riding mechanic vanished in the early 1920s), with 8 to 16 cylinder supercharged engines producing upwards of 600 hp on alcohol fuels.

-As early as October 1923, the idea of an automobile championship was discussed at the annual autumn conference of the AIACR (Association Internationale des Automobile Clubs Reconnus) in Paris.
-However, discussion centered on the increased interest in racing by manufacturers and holding the first European Grand Prix at Monza in 1923.
+As early as October 1923, the idea of a championship was discussed at the annual autumn conference of the AIACR (Association Internationale des Automobile Clubs Reconnus) in Paris.
+However, discussion centred on the increased interest in racing by manufacturers and holding the first European Grand Prix at Monza in 1923.
 The first World Championship took place in 1925, but it was for manufacturers only, consisting of four races of at least 800 km in length.
 The races that formed the first Constructors' Championship were the Indianapolis 500, the European Grand Prix, and the French and Italian Grands Prix.
 This world championship was officially cancelled in 1930, but in 1928–1930 no titles were awarded.
-Subsequently, a European Championship, consisting of the major Grand Prix in a number of countries (named Grandes Épreuves) was instituted for drivers in 1931, and was competed every year until the outbreak of World War II in 1939 with the exception of the 1933 and 1934 seasons.
+Subsequently, a European Drivers' Championship, consisting of the major Grands Prix in a number of countries (named Grandes Épreuves) was instituted in 1931, and was competed every year until the outbreak of World War II in 1939 with the exception of the 1933 and 1934 seasons.